Azure/Test-Drive-Synapse-Link-For-DataVerse/README.md

      - Resource group (create new)
      - Region
      - Company Tla
-     - Option (true or false) for Allow All Connections
+     - Option (true or false) for Allow All Connections - Firewall to allow/deny connection to Synapse SQL
-     - Option (true or false) for Spark Deployment
+     - Option (true or false) for Spark Deployment - Synapse Spark pool, required for this pacakage
      - Spark Node Size (Small, Medium, large) if Spark Deployment is set to true
      - Sql Administrator Login
      - Sql Administrator Login Password
-     - Sku
+     - Sku - Recomended "Small"
-     - Option (true or false) for Metadata Sync
+     - Option (true or false) for Metadata Sync - Serverless SQL pool can automatically synchronize metadata from Apache Spark
      - Frequency
      - Time Zone
      - Resume Time
      - Pause Time
-     - Option (Enabled or Disabled) for Transparent Data Encryption
      - Github Username (username for the account where [this github repository](https://github.com/Azure/Test-Drive-Synapse-Link-For-DataVerse-With-1-Click) was forked out into)

    - Click 'Review + Create'.